ESIPFed/esip-hackfest-summer2020/README.md

 - Install Neo4j Desktop application at https://neo4j.com/download/

-- Start up Neo4j Desktop, click New Project, and then Add Database.
+- Start up Neo4j Desktop, click 'New' to create a new project, and then 'Add Database'

-- Select "Set up a local database" and enter a name for your database.
+- Select "Set up a local database" and enter a name for your database

-- Set password as 'ubdprototype'.
+- Set password as 'ubdprototype'

-- Start the database.
+- Start the database

 - Clone this repository. cd into the project directory.